The Exceptional Set in Goldbach's Problem with two Chen Primes: The additive problem with sieves

 To ease notation, write $\mathbf{e}=e_1e_2e_3e_4$ and remove the $'$ from the $d_i'$ variables again.
-The strategy now to evaluate~\eqref{eq:sievemainsum} is to successively evaluate the sums over $d_4,d_3,d_2,d_1$ in the last display with Lemma~\ref{lem_sie1}, successively exchanging order of summation.
-Note that since the function $\theta$ of Lemma~\ref{lem_sie1} associated with a given sequence $\lambda_i$ is $\prod_{p |\mathcal{P}}(1-1/p)\cdot f_i$, each successive application will eat one of the $(1-1/p)^{-1}$ factors in~\eqref{eq:sievemainsum}.
+The strategy to approach~\eqref{eq:sievemainsum} is to evaluate the sums over $d_4,d_3,d_2,d_1$ in the last display with Lemma~\ref{lem_sie1}, successively exchanging the order of summation.
+Note that since the function $\theta$ of Lemma~\ref{lem_sie1} associated with a given sequence $\lambda_i$ is $\prod_{p<P_1}(1-1/p) \cdot f_i$, each successive application will cancel one of the $(1-1/p)^{-1}$ factors in~\eqref{eq:sievemainsum}.

 Starting with the summation over $d_4$, we apply of Lemma~\ref{lem_sie1} with $g(d)=\frac{\1_{(d,d_1d_2d_3e_1 e_3)=1}}{d}$ and $e=e_2 e_4$.
 This gives us